• Skip to primary navigation

 1. Stir until the color is well distributed.
 Turn off the heat if the condensed milk is turning too thick.

 2. Next, add the grated coconut.
 Mix thoroughly.
-Continue to cook the coconut candy over low heat until it becomes dry.
+Continue to cook the coconut mixture over low heat until it becomes dry.
 To know if the candy is ready, you will see the sugar traces at the side of the pot turning white.

 3. Turn off the heat.
 Transfer the candy into a greased and lined tray.